masonfmatthews/rails_assignments/assignments/api_caching/README.md

 ## Normal Mode

-For this assignment, you will be taking an existing application which was created to pull from the Github API and attempt to generate a user's repositories page.
+For this assignment, you will be taking an existing application which was created to pull from the GitHub API and attempt to generate a user's repositories page.
 The application chosen for tonight did not totally meet that goal, but accomplished the core parts of it.

-The issue we are now faced with is that we don't want to call out to the Github API each time a user requests the same page.
-If a user's profile is requested more than once, the information should be pulled from a database in this Rails app, and Github will not get an additional request.
+The issue we are now faced with is that we don't want to call out to the GitHub API each time a user requests the same page.
+If a user's profile is requested more than once, the information should be pulled from a database in this Rails app, and GitHub will not get an additional request.
 This approach has two benefits:

 1. It takes longer to pull from an API and render its results than it takes to display data from a database.
-2. Subsequent requests of the same information does not count against our allowed number of Github API requests.
+2. Subsequent requests of the same information does not count against our allowed number of GitHub API requests.

 Once you've accomplished this, take it a step further.
 This database that you've created can be thought of as a "cache" of the github data.
 You keep it around to make future requests faster or easier.